 Vaginal discharge may occur independently or with other symptoms.
 It is important to know what the different colors of discharge mean and when it is necessary to seek medical help.

 In this article, we provide a color-coded guide to vaginal discharge.
 Learn what the colors mean and when to see a doctor.

 Vaginal discharge is fluid secreted from tiny glands in the vagina and cervix.
-This fluid leaks from the vagina each day to remove old cells and debris, keeping the vagina and reproductive tract clean and healthy.
+This fluid leaks from the vagina daily to remove old cells and debris, keeping the vagina and reproductive tract clean and healthy.

 The amount of vaginal discharge can vary significantly from person to person.
 The color, consistency, and amount can also change from day to day, depending on where a person is in their menstrual cycle:

-- Days 14–25.
-A few days before ovulation, the mucus will be thin and slippery, similar to the consistency of egg whites.
-After ovulation, the mucus will go back to being cloudy, white or yellow, and possibly sticky or tacky.
+- Days 14–25: A few days before ovulation, the mucus will be thin and slippery, similar to the consistency of egg whites.
+After ovulation, the mucus will return to cloudy, white or yellow, and possibly sticky or tacky.

 The shade of red can vary from bright to a dark rust color.
 Red discharge is most commonly the result of bleeding during a period.

-Menstrual bleeding happens, on average, around every 28 days, though the normal range between 21 and 35 days.
-A period typically lasts for 3–5 days.
+Menstrual bleeding happens, on average, around every 28 days, though the normal range is 21 – 35 days.
+A period typically lasts for 3 – 5 days.